ziffhq/Ziff-App/README.md

 Ziff App brings a new and revitalised approach to currency conversion; directly on your Android device!
 Available on Free and Paid subscription plans; in a variety of languages.

 ## About Us
-At Ziff, we provide accurate currency data and currency conversions through intuitive technology.
-Ziff is a sustainability-focused company.
+At Ziff Digital, we provide accurate currency data and currency conversions through intuitive technology.
+Ziff Digital is a sustainability-focused Digital Agency.

 ## Why Choose Us
 ### Fast